nikolim/cabworld/README.md

 ### 4. State

-The state of every environment consists of 17 values.
+The state of every environment consists of 18 values.
+* 0: cab occupied (1) or free (-1)
 * 1-3: radar-front, radar-left, radar-right
 * 4-5: x-position, y-position of cab
 * 6-9: x-position, y-position, x-destination, y-destination of passenger 1